Alabama Teachers wants you to stay safe and secure.

 - Anti-virus software scans incoming communications for troublesome files.

-- Purchase anti-virus software that recognizes current viruses as well as older ones; that can effectively reverse the damage; and that updates automatically.
+- Purchase anti-virus software that recognizes current viruses as well as older ones, that can effectively reverse any damage, and that updates automatically.

 Keep Your Software Up-to-Date

 - One of the simplest but most important security precautions you should take is to keep your PC's software up-to-date.
-This includes updating Windows, Adobe (R) products, Microsoft Office, Java, Microsoft's Internet Explorer, and Apple software.
+This includes updating Windows, Adobe® products, Microsoft Office, Java, Microsoft's Internet Explorer, and Apple software.

-- Cybercriminals commonly exploit known vulnerabilities, Java and Adobe(R) Reader are constant targets of such assaults.
+- Cybercriminals commonly exploit known vulnerabilities; Java and Adobe® Reader are constant targets of such assaults.

 - That accumulation of valuable data makes smartphones a tempting target for thieves and cybercriminals, which is why the smartphone is shaping up as the next big security battleground.